caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 ### Myth #4: Meditation is escapism.
-**Truth:** The real purpose of meditation isn't to tune out and get away from it all but to tune in and get in touch with your true self -- that eternal aspect of yourself that goes beyond all the ever-changing, external circumstances of your life.
+**Truth:** The real purpose of meditation isn't to tune out and get away from it all but to tune in and get in touch with your true self — that eternal aspect of yourself that goes beyond all the ever-changing, external circumstances of your life.
 In meditation you dive below the mind's churning surface, which tends to be filled with repetitive thoughts about the past and worries about the future, into the still point of pure consciousness.
-In this state of transcendent awareness, you let go of all the stories you've been telling yourself about who you are, what is limiting you, and where you fall short -- and you experience the truth that your deepest self is infinite and unbounded.
+In this state of transcendent awareness, you let go of all the stories you've been telling yourself about who you are, what is limiting you, and where you fall short — and you experience the truth that your deepest self is infinite and unbounded.

 As you practice on a regular basis, you cleanse the windows of perception and your clarity expands.
-While some people do try to use meditation as a form of escape -- as a way to bypass unresolved emotional issues -- this approach runs counter to all of the wisdom teachings about meditation and mindfulness.
+While some people do try to use meditation as a form of escape —as a way to bypass unresolved emotional issues— this approach runs counter to all of the wisdom teachings about meditation and mindfulness.
 In fact, there are a variety of meditation techniques specifically developed to identify, mobilize and release stored emotional toxicity.
 If you are coping with emotional upset or trauma, I recommend that you work with a therapist who can help you safely explore and heal the